LastPass Review 2023: Still Worth Recommending?

 Installation & Usage

-Registering for and configuring LastPass is a walk in the park.
-To get started, you'll need to create an account and set your master password, which will be the last password you'll ever need for entering your vault.
-This will need to meet the service's minimum requirements (at least 12 characters, 1 number, 1 upper case, and 1 lower case letter).
+It's easy to register for and set up LastPass.
+First, create an account and a master password.
+This will be the last password you'll ever need to remember and provide you with access to your vault.
+Make sure that it meets the provider's minimum requirements (at least 12 characters, 1 number, 1 upper case, and 1 lower case letter).

-Installing LastPass is easy and straightforward.
-Some users might be confused as to why there’s no desktop app after installing the app using the installation file, but that's just one of the service's quirks.
+Installation is easy and straightforward with LastPass.
+Some users might be confused about the lack of a desktop app, especially since there is an installation file, but that's just one of the service's quirks.

-With LastPass, your password hub is comprised of two components in the software's user interface.
-You'll likely use the browser extension most since this handles autofill and provides you with quick access to your data sets.
-In your vault, which you can access via a link in the extension, you can manage entries and change advanced settings.
-Below, we'll briefly explain what each offers.
+With LastPass, your password hub is made up of two components, a browser extension and a vault.
+You'll likely use the browser extension more since it handles autofill and provides quick access to your data sets.
+Your vault, which is accessible through a shortcut in the extension, is where you'll manage entries and adjust advanced settings.
+Below, we'll briefly explain each in greater detail.

-LastPass's browser extension is a mini version of your web vault, making it somewhat more feature-laden than what other password managers offer.
-It doesn't only provide quick access to saved data sets for a website, but everything that you've stored.
-Navigation is greatly facilitated thanks to the practical search feature.
+LastPass's browser extension is a miniature version of your web vault and is somewhat heavier on features than the extensions of other password managers.
+It doesn't just provide quick access to website data sets, but everything that you've stored.
+Thanks to the practical search feature, navigation is simple.

-The LastPass browser extension includes all of your entries and a practical password generator.
+The LastPass browser extension is home to all of your entries and a practical password generator.

-The password generator, which you can use to automatically create secure passwords, is also located here.
-Should you want to access the security dashboard, you'll be forwarded to the Web Vault.
+The password generator, which you can use to automatically create secure passwords, is also found here.
+Should you want to access the "Security Dashboard", you'll be forwarded to the Web Vault.

-The LastPass Vault is neatly arranged, intuitive to use, and easy to navigate.
-To the left, you'll find a menu bar where you can jump between the different types of data sets and features.
-Entries are displayed either in lists or tiles and can be grouped into user-specified categories.
+LastPass's "Web Vault" is neatly arranged, intuitive, and easy to navigate.
+Use the menu on the left to jump between different types of data sets and features.
+Entries are displayed either in lists or tiles and can be grouped into custom categories.

-We weren't particularly impressed with the options LastPass provides for arranging data sets: Sub-folders can't be created, and each category is a data set type, meaning that the categories you create for passwords are also the same as for notes, which is somewhat unnecessary.
-Additional options for organization, like tags, aren't included.
-Beyond that, LastPass could make more of an effort to display logos for individual entries, since this would make the tile view more accessible.
+We weren't impressed with LastPass's data set options: Users can't create sub-folders, and every category is a data set type.
+This means that the categories you configure for passwords are also the same as for notes, which is somewhat unnecessary.
+Additional organization options, like tags, aren't included.
+Beyond that, LastPass could have done more to display logos for individual entries, since this would make the tile view more accessible.

-On the plus side, LastPass does offer more flexibility in terms of entries: You can set autofill for each entry, require that the master password be input before doing so, or add user-defined form fields.
-Under account settings, it's possible to fine-tune the software to your liking, set rules and exceptions for URLs, and add multi-factor authentication.
+On the plus side, LastPass does offer significant flexibility when it comes to entries: You can set autofill for each entry, require that the master password be input before doing so, or add custom information fields for forms.
+Click on "Account Settings" to fine-tune the software to your liking, set URL rules and exceptions, or enable multi-factor authentication.

-Thanks to the user-defined fields, you can arrange your entries to your liking.
+Use custom fields to arrange entries to your liking.

 Overall, LastPass is easy to use and well-organized, even if the way that data sets are grouped could have been better thought out.
 Some users might miss the presence of a desktop version.
 Since there's a web app, you'll also have to occasionally contend with longer (or shorter) loading times.